 Currently, there's no law to ensure that the products we buy are safe, which is why we're campaigning for the introduction of a general safety provision.

-However, many appliances do adhere to mandatory and voluntary safety standards – with modern versions featuring newer features including child locks, safety guards and failsafe switches that may be absent on your old appliances.
 The power cords on older appliances may also start to fray over time, in which case it's probably time to upgrade to avoid getting zapped!

 According to Fiona, the most common safety issue that can develop on older benchtop appliances – such as pressure cookers, blenders and microwaves – is a degradation of the seals.